Paying an Allowance Without Carrying Cash – Allowance Game Changer

-I was considering getting her a PrePaid card like Green Dot.
+In an effort to pay her allowance without carrying cash, I was considering getting her a PrePaid card like Green Dot.
 It sounded like a decent solution until I realized how inconvenient adding money to it was.
 Now it’s not hard to add money and make sense for a monthly deposit but weekly, on the other hand, would require a lot of trips to the local Walmart.
 I’d be better off heading to the bank and sticking to cash.
 Oh, and the kicker, their age requirement is 18, she still has a few more years to go :/

 - Chores – sends reminders/ can mark as completed

 - Limits– set by spending amounts or categories

 - Savings– set goals/ can even process roundups from purchases

 - Charity– a separate saving for giving back

 - Phone app– you have to have a phone and the app installed to use this account